 If the problem is simple enough to be solved with value stream mapping, then don’t waste your time developing a simulation model.
 Value-stream mapping was developed to work on production lines exhibiting low complexity, low variability and no shared resources, which is not the “sweet spot” for simulation.
 Simulation modeling requires more time, but solves problems that can’t resolved confidently with other methods.

-So…does a process improvement project really need to be worth 40 million dollars as a litmus test before using simulation modeling?
+So…does a process improvement project really need to be worth $40 million dollars as a litmus test before using simulation modeling?
 Of course not!
-Some projects have only have a potential of a $50,000 in savings, but the simulation model development time is in hours.
+Some projects only have a potential of a $50,000 in savings, but the simulation model development time is in hours!
 Remember the “sweet spot.”